Kiltimagh: Sport

 Among the sporting teams based in Kiltimagh, Kiltimagh GAA (in Irish CLG Coillte Mach) is a Gaelic football club located in Kiltimagh who play at Gilmartin Park.

 Kiltimagh Knock United FC play in the Mayo Super League and have their home ground is CMS Park in Cloonlee.

 Mayo Volleyball Club were Volleyball Ireland's Division Two champions in 2017, and play their home games at Saint Louis Community School.

 Kiltimagh Handball Club is a handball club in the town.
 Kiltimagh Giants Basketball Club is a local basketball club which was established in 2002.

 Festivals

 Local festivals include the annual Kiltimagh Choral Festival (held in February), the week-long Saint Patrick's Festival and parade (held in March), and Féile Oíche Shamhna Coillte Mach (a Halloween festival which includes a 'spooky walk' at the sculpture park in Kiltimagh).

 Other events include the Coillte Home Come Festival, which was restarted in 2016, and is based on an earlier 1960s festival.
-Its aim is to bring back Kiltimagh's diaspora on an annual basis and includes a fair at the festival field, entertainment at the Big Red Barn and other activities in the main street.
-Race2Glory is a multi-activity adventure race (running, cycling and a river run) which is held during the Coillte Come Home Festival.
+Its aim is to bring back Kiltimagh's diaspora on an annual basis and includes a fair at the festival field and other activities.
+The Kiltimagh Drama One Act Festival is also an annual event, held over three nights in November.